'A moment to come'

 Education:

-2018 First Class BA (Hons) Silversmithing and Jewellery Design, Glasgow School of Art
+2018 First Class BA (Hons) Silversmithing and Jewellry Design, Glasgow School of Art

 2015 Portfolio Year, Tramway Visual Arts Studio, Glasgow